louisdevie/birdway/docs/source/docs/v0.1/ref.md

 ----------------|----------------|---------
 `$T`            |`T`             |`T`

-If the expression assigned has not been computed yet because of laziness, it gets computed before being assigned.
+If the expression assigned has not been evaluated yet because of laziness, it gets evaluated before being assigned.

 Any value can be assigned to the black hole binding, in wich case that value is discarded and the assignment evaluates to `null`.